JoeyGrimsic/fissuraFortuna/README.md

 ## About The Project

-A TypeScript inspired game engine.. or so they say
+A Spelunky inspired game engine written in TypeScript.. or so they say